waelterm/Self-Driving-Car_Udacity/Project 2 - Lane Detection/README.md

 A gradient detection algorithm could help making the perspective transform more optimized for inclining or declining streets

 Additionally, it can sometimes be seen that the last part of the line is not found properly.
 This is not a bad failure mode, because it only slightly changes the polynomial at a large distance ahead.
+UPDATE: This problem has been fixed by decreasing the horizon of the polygon used in the perspective transform.
+Previously lines with a strong curvature were cut off on the side during the transform.

 Lastly, I was able to see from the challenge videos, that my algorithm does not perform well in situations where there seem to be other lines in the center of the lane.
 This could be fixed by adding a region of interest and not regarding any points outside this region.